Urban Issues at stake

 Covenant of Mayors

-With 5 000 signatories, the Covenant of Mayors is the biggest movement involving local and regional authorities in the fight against climate change, affecting the daily life of nearly 170 million people in Europe and beyond in 48 countries.
+With almost 6000 signatories, the Covenant of Mayors is the biggest movement involving local and regional authorities in the fight against climate change, affecting the daily life of over 191 million people in Europe and beyond in a total of 53 countries.

-It sees local authorities voluntarily making formal commitments to meet and exceed the EU target of 20 % CO2 reduction, through increased energy efficiency and the development of renewable energy sources.
-Each local authority prepares and implements a Sustainable Energy Action Plan (SEAP), which is made public and submitted to the European Commission.
+Local authorities which sign the Covenant of Mayors make a formal voluntary commitment to meet and exceed the EU target of 20 % CO2 reduction by 2020, through increased energy efficiency and the development of renewable energy sources.
+Each local authority prepares and implements a Sustainable Energy Action Plan (SEAP), which is made public and submitted to the European Commission for evaluation.
 The cities also commit to encouraging the participation of its citizens and to report regularly on progress to achieving the goals set.

 European Local Energy Assistance (ELENA)